Japanese kimekomi Oiran doll, 1980's

 rich costume and hair style possible.

-The doll is dressed in silk kimono, very rich silk-brocaded
+The doll is dressed in pink colored silk kimono, very rich silk-brocaded

 kimono gown uchikake and black obi belt tied